gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 this->engineName = "HelloWorld"
 ```
 and returning the engine object using \ref ignition::physics::Identity.
 Then, we
-define the metadata getters `GetEngineIndex` and `GetEngineName` for our plugin
+define the metadata getters `GetEngineIndex` and `GetEngineName` for the
-and that's it.
+feature \ref ignition::physics::GetEngineInfo "GetEngineInfo" (please look into
+corresponding public member functions defined in the subclasses).
+A list of common
+pre-defined features are stated [here](https://ignitionrobotics.org/api/physics/3.0/GetEntities_8hh.html).

 Finally, we only have to register our plugin in Ignition Physics as a physics
 engine by: